This article explains how to use the process approach to auditing to ensure more effective complaint management auditing.

 - Which records are used as inputs to the complaint handling process?

-If you are interested in downloading an example of a complaint handling procedure, please click here.
-For learning more about the process approach to auditing, you can purchase a webinar on the topic (Recording May 2, 2014.
-Please email firstname.lastname@example.org to order.
-Cost is $129).
+If you are interested in downloading an example of a complaint handling procedure, please visit our webpage for SOP-018.
+For learning more about the process approach to auditing, please visit our YouTube channel.